 Debt relief companies now subject to tougher regulation

 Televisions and e-mail in-boxes have been flooded with ads for debt consolidation loans and debt relief.
 In order to crack down on fraudulent practices, the government has enacted stiffer regulation on debt consolidation services.
-Consumers should make sure they aren’t putting instant cash into the wrong hands.
+Consumers should make sure they aren’t putting fast cash into the wrong hands.

 FTC cracks down on debt relief fraud